BryanAdamss/awesome-vue-talks/README.md

 # awesome-vue-talks
-A collection of vue team talks
+A collection of vue talks

 > forked from [vue-team-talks](https://github.com/Leecason/vue-team-talks)